AaltoSciComp/scicomp-docs/triton/quickstart/quickjobs.rst

     Required Setup:

     - Setting up your System to connect to Triton according to the :doc:`connection guide<quickconnecting>`
-    - Your script and any data need to be on Triton (follow e.g. the :doc:`data transfer quick-start guide<quickdata>`
+    - Your script and any data need to be on Triton (follow e.g. the :doc:`data transfer quick-start guide<quickdata>`)

 Types of jobs:
 ==============

-Triton uses the Slurm scheduling system, to allocate resources, like computer nodes, memory on the nodes, GPUs etc, to the submitted jobs.
+Triton uses the Slurm scheduling system to allocate resources, like computer nodes, memory on the nodes, GPUs etc, to the submitted jobs.
 For more details on Slurm, have a look `here <https://slurm.schedmd.com/>`_.
 In this quickstart guide, we will only introduce the most important parameters, and skip over a lot of details.
 There are multiple different types of jobs available on Triton.
 Here we focus on the most commonly used ones.